Survey of Information Encoding Techniques for DNA: Initial Approaches

-A further project~\cite{kennning} uses a very simple mapping where one letter of the alphabet is mapped to three nucleotides, e.g., \texttt{O} $\rightarrow$ \texttt{ATA}.
+This project uses a very simple mapping where one letter of the alphabet is mapped to three nucleotides, e.g., \texttt{O} $\rightarrow$ \texttt{ATA}.
 The project has primarily artistic purposes.
 The encoding is used to map article 1 of the Universal Declaration of Human rights to synthetic DNA.
 The DNA is then inserted into a bacteria sprayed on apples (to represent the forbidden fruit as well as the tree of knowledge).

 With primarily artistic purposes, the project does not take into account error detection/correction or biological constraints.
-It requires full sequencing to retrieve the information and is stored in an organism.
-Given that three nucleotides are used to encode a letter, an alphabet of 81 letters can be encoded, which results in approximately 6 bits, thus leading to an information density of exactly 0.5 nucleotides per bit.
+It requires full sequencing to retrieve the information and is stored in a bacterial genome which was then sprayed onto apples.
+Given that three nucleotides are used to encode a letter, an alphabet of 64 letters can be encoded, which results in 6 bits per letter and an information density of exactly 2 b/nt.